Surrender

 Army Signal Corps #SC 204800

-There were numerous allegations that Japanese troops feigned surrender in order to kill the Allied troops attempting to receive their surrender, often with a concealed grenade.
-Following the battle of the Tenaru River on Guadalcanal, wounded Japanese shot a number of Marines, and the Marines responded by firing additional rounds into all the Japanese bodies on the battlefield.
-Vandegrift was shocked by the incident, and wrote to the Marine Corps commandant (Frank 1990):
+There were numerous reports that Japanese troops feigned surrender in order to kill the Allied troops attempting to receive their surrender, often with a concealed grenade.
+Following the battle of the Tenaru River on Guadalcanal, wounded Japanese shot a number of Marines who had come to their assistance, and the Marines responded by firing additional rounds into all the Japanese bodies on the battlefield.
+Vandegrift was shocked by the incident, and wrote to the Marine Corps commandant, Thomas Holcomb (Frank 1990):

 General, I have never heard or read of this kind of fighting.
 These people refuse to surrender.
 The wounded wait until men come up to examine them ... and blow themselves and the other fellow to pieces with a hand grenade.

 Japanese sailors rescued at sea sometimes turned on their rescuers, as when a survivor from sunken destroyer Yugumo killed the American sailor from PT-163 who offered him a cup of coffee.
-As a result, many Allied soldiers and units became averse to giving Japanese the opportunity to surrender, in technical violation of the Geneva conventions forbidding a "no quarter" policy.
+As a result, many Allied soldiers and units became averse to giving Japanese the opportunity to surrender (Sloan 2005):

 Morison gives an example of the extremes to which Japanese sailors would go to avoid capture: